Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Conclusions

 \section{Conclusions}

 This paper is the first in a series of preparing and analyzing spectral and other properties for a database of already discovered CL AGNs.
-Here, we focus on the spectral fitting and analysis of broad emission lines in an exhaustive sample of CL AGNs available in the literature.
+Here, we focus on the spectral fitting and analysis of broad emission lines in a sizable sample of CL AGNs available in the literature.
 We summarize our findings from this study below:

 \begin{itemize}